 Steps to Apply for Student Loan

-When you apply for a student loan, it can be helpful to understand what factors will affect whether you are able
+When you apply for a student loan, it can be helpful to understand what factors

-to receive a loan and if so; how much money you may be eligible to borrow.
+will affect whether you are able to receive a loan and if so; how much money you may be eligible to borrow.

-Almost all colleges use the same process for determining financial aid and that is through the use of a form known as the
+Almost all colleges use the same process for determining financial aid and that is through the use of a form known

-grants and scholarships as well as what percentage will be covered by loans.
+by grants and scholarships as well as what percentage will be covered by loans.
 The EFC is based on information related to

 your household, financial and demographic information.
 Other factors that may also figure into the mix include your household size, state